Living Spaces

 Municipal Compound Studio, Linyi

-In 2019, I began seriously reorganizing my earlier photographs in this apartment and started experimenting with drawing and painting directly onto photos — ideas I had wanted to explore since high school.
+In 2019, I began reorganising my earlier photographs there and started experimenting with drawing and painting directly onto images.

 Previous